 To further my interest in health policy and healthcare delivery, I have worked at the National Health Service England and the U.S. Department of Health and Human Services.
 At Harvard Medical School, I quantified the value provided by student-run clinics.
 Specifically, I analyzed whether student-run clinics are a viable model to support state Medicaid programs moving towards value-based payment.
 I also serve as the Managing Assistant Editor for Healthcare: The Journal of Delivery Science and Innovation, a national peer-reviewed publication on healthcare delivery science.

 Finally, I champion education equity; I am the founder and CEO of ProjectCSGIRLS, an international nonprofit dedicated to encouraging middle school girls to pursue computer science, as well as the founder of the Action and Civic Tech Scholars Program, a program to teach civic technology to low-income and minority high school students in Boston.
 My work with ProjectCSGIRLS has garnered recognition from organizations including the National Center for Women in Information Technology and the Clinton Foundation, and I was recently named one of Her Campus's 22 Under 22 Most Inspiring College Women.

-As a 2018-19 Fulbright-Nehru Scholar to India, I am conducting public health research in Goa.
-There, I am studying why the Indian education system fails to support autistic students with learning disabilities, and how these challenges can be addressed through policy changes and assistive technologies.
-I also hope to understand how the stigma around autism impacts child health and school performance.
+As a 2018-19 Fulbright Scholar to India, I conducted public health research in Goa.
+There, I worked with schools in rural communities to identify opportunities for integrating inclusive education practices into mainstream classrooms to better support students with learning disabilities..
 My research is affiliated with Sangath, a NGO focused on mental health and child development.